 Change.
-An additional paper titled "82371FB PIIX, 82371SB PIIX3, 82371AB PIIX4, 82371EB PIIX4E IDE PREFETCH ERRATA DESCRIPTION is available from Intel which describes this errata and risk analysis in greater detail.
-Intel is releasing this information to various operating system, BIOS vendors, and other software developers to allow them to analyze their code base and to minimize the be delayed until 5 PCI clocks after STPCLK# is deasserted.
-If this occurs, the Pentium® II processor will not recognize the SMI on the intended SMI code execution.
+An additional paper titled "82371FB PIIX, 82371SB PIIX3, 82371AB PIIX4, 82371EB PIIX4E IDE PREFETCH ERRATA DESCRIPTION is available from Intel, which describes this errata and risk analysis in greater detail.
+Intel is releasing this information to various operating system, BIOS vendors, and other software developers to allow them to analyze their code base and to minimize the delayed until 5 PCI clocks after STPCLK# is deasserted.
+If this occurs, the Pentium® II processor will not recognize the SMI on the intended I/O instruction boundary and subsequent instructions will be executed prior to the intended SMI code execution.
 If the I/O restart feature of the processor is used, this could cause the processor to restart the wrong instruction, resulting in undefined processor behavior.
 Software in which the instruction that follow the trapped I/O instruction is dependent on a result returned by the I/O Trap SMI routine, may not execute correctly.
-PIIX4E I/O Trap SMI includes device traps and APM register write traps (0B2h).
+PIIX4 I/O trap SMI includes device traps and

-17. SMI# Timing
+16. SMI# Timing

-Problem: When the PIIX4E asserts STPCLK# at the same time that it traps and I/O cycle, the SMI# assertion may result in indeterminate code behavior which could cause data corruption.
+Problem: When the PIIX4 asserts STPCLK# at the same time that it traps an I/O cycle, the SMI# assertion may be